- Torsional Output of Piston Engines -

 The torque peaks of this engine are roughly 140% of the mean torque instead of the 40% commonly expected from an even-fire V-12 (Allison, Merlyn, etc. as shown in Figure 6), and the valleys extend below zero (roughly -120% of mean torque).
 Also notice that the pulse shape looks less like a sine wave and more like a sawtooth wave.
 This shape suggests that there are some complex harmonic components in the excitation.

 The substantial difference between this engine and an even-fire V-12 could lead to some very unpleasant surprises if the PSRU system was not designed with the torque signature of this specific engine in mind.
-The saving graces, in this case, might be the fact that (a) the PSRU on this particular engine is a knockoff of the Orenda™ PSRU, which is extremely hefty, but has begun to exhibit problems in service above 150 hours, and (b) the V-12 package is delivered with an MT 4-blade composite prop, which is quite forgiving of large amounts of torsional excitation.
+The saving graces, in this case, might be that (a) the PSRU on this particular engine is a knockoff of the Orenda™ PSRU, which is extremely hefty, (but which has begun to exhibit problems in service after 100-125 hours), and (b) the V-12 package is delivered with an MT 4-blade composite prop, in which the blades have considerable internal damping and so are quite forgiving of large amounts of torsional excitation.
 Only accumulated service will show whether this PSRU is up to the job.

 Recently, we have seen several of these PSRU's apart for inspection and repairs after approximately 100-125 hours of in-flight service..
 As a result of those inspections, the builders group contracted with EPI to manufacture a retrofit mechanism for all of the kits in existence to prevent the catastrophic departure of the propshaft from the gearbox.
-The vibration problems remain as yet unsolved (The proper solution was deemed to be "too expensive").
+The vibration problems remain as yet unsolved.
+The proper solution we proposed was deemed to be "too expensive".